CLIUtils/CLI11/README.md

              help_string="")
 ```

-allow a syntax for the option names to default particular options to a false value if some flags are passed.
+which allow a syntax for the option names to default particular options to a false value if some flags are passed.
 For example:

 ```cpp
 app.add_flag("--flag,!--no-flag,result,"help for flag");`